-The meeting to discuss the paper should be scheduled before the 5th week of class (roughly February 15th).
-Papers will be due on May 1, 2013.
+The meeting to discuss the paper should be scheduled before the 5th week of class (roughly the week of February 15th).
+Papers will be due on April 27, 2015.

 Attendance

 It should go without saying that in a class of this size your attendance is easily noted and therefore required.
 If you are unable to make a class or will be late, advise the instructor as far in advance as possible.